mikeoliphant/NeuralAudio/README.md

 NeuralAudio is a C++ library designed to make it easy to use neural network machine learning models (ie: guitar amplifier captures/profiles) in real-time audio applications.

+Priorities are a simple, but powerful API, a clean, maintainable codebase, and highly optimized performance across platforms.

 # License

 This repository is licensed under the [MIT license](https://github.com/mikeoliphant/NeuralAudio/blob/main/LICENSE).
 It is a liberal license, but please make sure that you comply with the terms - as well as the terms of [this project's dependencies](https://github.com/mikeoliphant/NeuralAudio/blob/main/CREDITS.md).
 I would also appreciate it if you would let me know if you are using this library.